microshare/microshare.github.io/docs/2/technical/lorawan/lorawan-sensors.md

 ### B. Temperature and Humidity Devices

-Microshare works with both indoor and outdoor specific sensors which monitor environmental changes to various locations.
+Microshare® works with both indoor and outdoor specific sensors which monitor environmental changes to various locations.
 Temperature and Humidity Sensors are applied in Indoor Air Quality monitoring, environment monitoring, fridge monitoring and Legionella Prevention solutions.

 ### C. Feedback Sensors